 A: I think now it looks effortless, but it has taken so much effort to take it to a place where it looks cool.
 I was a fucking hot mess just three years ago.
 Now I’m like, ‘okay, cool.’
 This is how I want to dress, how I want to look.
 I know what I like now.
-I think that comes with maturity.
+It comes with maturity.

 “I think self love is a cool concept and it’s easy to say.
 Love yourself before others come love you, blah, blah, blah, but it’s very hard to actually do.”

 MB: There’s a certain genuineness I think that comes across with your image and your music.
-Maybe you say the things people think but maybe are hesitant to say, but it’s all valid.
+Furthermore, maybe you say the things people think but maybe are hesitant to say, but it’s all valid.
 It’s all in there.
 I think people must connect with that.

 A: I’m trying to be very blunt and honest in my music, uncomfortably so for my parents and my extended family, haha.
 You can always tell what I’m going through by what I’ve written in any given week in my diary.
 It’s an open diary for everyone to read, which is sad.
 Maybe I should dial it back a little bit.

-MB: It also empowers a lot of people, too, right?
+MB: Moreover, it empowers a lot of people, too, right?